Ashishkasaudhan/Aws-AppStream/README.md

 <pre><code>terraform apply --auto-approve</pre></code>
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/12654660/214476273-84aa69a2-9ca1-47c8-af39-5203809a536d.png">
-After sucessful execution of terraform Code Imagebuilder Instance gets created, which we are going to customize.
+After the successful execution of terraform Code Imagebuilder Instance gets created, which we are going to customize.
 For this demo, we are going to install notepad++.

 ____